 The cuscus is thought to breed throughout the year rather than having a strict breeding season.
 The mother cuscus gives birth to between 2 and 4 baby cuscus after a gestation period of just a couple of weeks.
 As with all marsupials, the female cuscus has a pouch on her tummy which the newborn cuscus babies crawl into and stay until they are bigger, less vulnerable and able to start feeding themselves.
 Typically only one of the cuscus babies will survive and emerge from the pouch after 6 or 7 months.

 The cuscus has a long and very strong prehensile tail which is naked (has no fur) at the end.
 This allows the cuscus to be able to grip onto the tree branches more easily when the cuscus is moving from tree to tree and resting during the day.
 The cuscus also has long, sharp claws which help the cuscus when it is moving around in the trees.
 The cuscus has thick, woolly fur which can be a variety of colours including brown, tan and white.

 Today the cuscus populations are declining mainly due to deforestation and therefore loss of the habitat in which the cuscus exists.
-More and more of the secluded forests where the cuscus dwells, is being cut down with the trees being sold to logging companies.
+More and more of the secluded forests where the cuscus dwells are being cut down, with the trees being sold to logging companies.

 Common Spotted Cuscus

 View printer friendly version of Cuscus article.

 Learn how you can use or cite the Cuscus article in your website content, school work and other projects.